fea-education/React/README.md

 There are some places, like the [official React Blog](https://reactjs.org/blog) that you should definitely take a look at once in a while.

-Other good blogs I like to follow are from [Kent C. Dodds](https://kentcdodds.com/blog/) - He used to work for paypal and release all kinds of goodies.
+Other good blogs I like to follow are from [Kent C. Dodds](https://kentcdodds.com/blog/) - He used to work for PayPal and releases all kinds of goodies.
 He is a fulltime educator now, which unfortunately resulted in the decline of his free material.
 Still worth it to check out - and [Mark Erikson](https://blog.isquaredsoftware.com/) - A Redux maintainer.

 Besides that there is [daily.dev](https://daily.dev/) which gives you all kinds of development oriented articles.
 It comes with a really nice browser extension for [Chrome](https://chrome.google.com/webstore/detail/dailydev-news-for-busy-de/jlmpjdjjbgclbocgajdjefcidcncaied) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/daily/) - my secret tip!